NFL Rumors: Nathan Peterman Could End Up Week 1 Starter For Buffalo Bills As Josh Allen Struggles

 “Allen, the No. 7 overall draft pick, got his chance to play with the first-string unit and it seemed like it was essentially his audition to win the job.
 Unfortunately for him, he stood at the microphone ready to belt out his tune, but his band forgot how to play its instruments.”

-Allen had showed flashes of phenomenal play in the preseason, making passes that neither Nathan Peterman nor A.J.
+Allen had shown flashes of phenomenal play in the preseason, making passes that neither Nathan Peterman nor A.J.
 McCarron could make.
 But he has also struggled with consistency and decision-making — both knocks that were the top of his draft resume.
 Allen was seen as a quarterback that needed some time to break in, and many believe that is the approach the Bills will take.

-Peterman, inffamous for throwing five interceptions in one half against the San Diego Chargers last season after starter Tyrod Taylor was benched, has been the most accurate of the Bills quarterbacks in the preseason.
+Peterman, infamous for throwing five interceptions in one half against the San Diego Chargers last season after starter Tyrod Taylor was benched.
+He has been the most accurate of the Bills quarterbacks in the preseason.
 Many believe he will be the one chosen as the placeholder to start the season until Allen is deemed ready to step into the job.

 Nathan Peterman: 16-for-21, 200 yards, 1 TD against Bengals today.
 He's 33-41, 3 TDs, 0 INTs for the preseason.
 C'mon, name him the starter already.